hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

 [*Editorial comments.* Arrow tips are still buggy, and I would like to add a dynamic index matrix.
-Also, displaying factors only works to depth $2$.]
+Also, copying stops at depth $2$.]

----

-*Tensorial aside.*

----

 ##### 3.2.
 Algorithms<a id="sec-3-3" name="sec-3-3"></a>